David Letterman Called Trump A ‘Stupid Son Of A B***h,’ Wants To Grill Him

 However, Letterman claims he would have done it bigger and better than his successors.

-As The Independent reports, David Letterman once called Trump a “stupid son of a b***h.”
+As the Independent reports, David Letterman once called Trump a “stupid son of a b***h.”
 Further, David says that if he had the chance to tarry with the new POTUS during the election season, he “would have gone to work on Trump.”
 Unlike new late-night mainstay Jimmy Fallon, who Letterman infers missed an opportunity when he opted for the Trump head rub rather than grilling the soon-to-be President back in September of 2016.

 Letterman admits that Jimmy Fallon came away from the episode with a “fantastic viral clip” of Trump, but he swears that he would have “gone to work” on the then-candidate for the U.S. Presidency.